Erik Hazelhoff Roelfzema: After the war

 Prominent Dutch film maker Paul Verhoeven took an interest in Roelfzema's Soldaat Van Oranje and brought it to the screen.
 He cast Rutger Hauer in the part of Erik Hazelhoff Roelfzema.
 Roelfzema was on the set as a consultant and the two became lifelong friends.
 With the release of the film Soldaat van Oranje in 1977, Roelfzema gained greater public attention and Hauer was made into an international film star.
 The film won the Los Angeles Film Critics Association Award for Best Foreign Film in 1979.
 One year later, in 1980, it received a Golden Globe nomination for Best Foreign Language Film.
 In 2010 the story was brought to the stage as a musical.
 The musical version of Soldier of Orange was presented in a unique rotating theater, which was special built in an old hangar at the former military airport at Valkenburg, which is located between Wassenaar and Katwijk near Leiden.
 The musical was very well received.

 Roelfzema joined Barnwell Industries as a director in 1977.
 He encouraged the company's chairman to look to Hawai'i as a possible location to headquarter the business.
 He was instrumental in bringing the Tennessee-based energy company to Hawai'i in the early 1980s.
 The company drilled the first commercial geothermal well in Puna on the Big Island in 1980.
 The company is a leader in development in Hawai'i and performs oil and natural gas exploration in Canada and North America.
 Alex Kinzler, Barnwell president, said Roelfzema was an active and valued member of their board.
 While living in Hawaii Roelfzema became a member of the Waimea Outdoor Circle, a group that fosters environmental preservation and the enhancement of nature through education and community involvement.
 Outdoor Circle is a statewide environmental non-profit that works with branches throughout the Hawaiian Islands to protect Hawai'i's unique natural beauty.

 He was close to Prince Bernhard of the Netherlands, who visited at his home on the Big Island of Hawaii.
 In 1980, Roelfzema played a ceremonial role as one of two kings of arms at the coronation of Queen Beatrix.
 Roelfzema wrote a second autobiography, In Pursuit of Life, in 2000.
 He died on 26 September 2007 at his home in Āhualoa near Honokaʻa, on the Island of Hawaiʻi, at the age of 90.
-He was survived by his wife, Karin Steensma, his son Erik, step-daughter Karna Hazelhoff-Castellon, granddaughter Meadow, a great-granddaughter and great-grandson.
+He was survived by his wife, Karin Steensma, his son Erik, step-daughter Karna Hazelhoff-Castellon, granddaughter Meadow Melelani Hazelhoff Roelfzema, and great-grandsons Jake and Siebren.